MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 -   Records from the lower data item table that do have a matching column are included in a row, where the columns from upper data item table have null values.

- The following illustration shows a **Full Outer Join** type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.
+ The following illustration shows a `FullOuterJoin` type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.

  ![Visualization of an SQL full outer join](media/NAV_Query_SQL_Full_Outer_Join.png "NAV\_Query\_SQL\_Full\_Outer\_Join")

 ### Dataset Example

- The following table shows the resulting dataset for a Full Outer Join between the Sales Header table and Salesperson/Purchaser table in sample query.
+The following table shows the resulting dataset for a full outer join between the **Sales Header** table and **Salesperson/Purchaser** table in sample query.

 |Name|No|Sell\_to\_Customer\_Name|
 |----------|--------|------------------------------|